 Since moving to a new house, I’ve been unable to find subwoofer bliss.
 I had an SVS PB-1000, but the 10” driver was no longer powerful enough for me and I wanted more.
 I also have been using a dual 15” subwoofer from Power Sound Audio, but for a smaller 11’x13’ room, it was too large.
-What I wanted was something small enough do allow for dual subwoofer, but that still provides enough low-end force to fill the room.
-When SVS announced they were releasing a new line of 13” subs in the 4000 series, testing out the sealed version was at the top of my list.
+What I wanted was something small enough do allow for dual subwoofers, but that still provides enough low-end force to fill the room.
+When SVS announced they were releasing a new line of 13” subs in the 4000 series, testing out the sealed SVS SB-4000 was at the top of my list.
 While it can’t provide that chest-pounding impact that a subwoofer like their PB-16 Ultra does, it has done an amazing job of filling my room and integrating into my reference theater system.

 SVS SB-4000 Design

 The SVS 4000-series uses an updated 13.5” driver that comes in at a ridiculous 43 pounds.
 That weight is from the massive magnets around the driver, which is what drives the SB-4000 to fill a home theater despite the smaller size.
 Most of the other features in the 4000 series, including the SB-4000, are trickling down from SVS’s 16” models.
 There is the updated amplifier than can deliver 1200 watts continuous with 4000-watt peaks.
 It also has the integrated parametric EQ and Bluetooth, allowing you to optimize the subwoofer for your room and control it all from your phone.
 The included remote also lets you control all the settings from your listening position, though since the iOS app does the same I always used the app.